emresahinozden/ParkinsonDetection_Classification/README.md

 # Machine Learning Project

 This study is done for the Machine Learning project in University of Genoa under supervision of Lorenzo Rosasco and Alessandro Verri.
-It is coded in Python and the process is explained by in-line comments and the file "comments.txt".
+It is coded in Python and the process is explained by in-line comments and the file "Comments.txt".

 The study aims to create a model to detect Parkinson by the key stroke data.